valincius/BlazorScheduler/README.md

 ## Interactions
 There are 3 callbacks that the scheduler provides.
 - `Task OnAddingNewAppointment(T appointment)` - invoked when the user is done dragging to create a new appointment
-- `Task OnAppointmentClick(Appointment appointment, MouseEventArgs mouse)` - invoked when the user clicks on an appointment
+- `Task OnAppointmentClick(T appointment, MouseEventArgs mouse)` - invoked when the user clicks on an appointment
-- `Task OnOverflowAppointmentClick(IEnumerable<Appointment> appointments, MouseEventArgs mouse)` - invoked when the user clicks on an "overflowing" appointment
+- `Task OnOverflowAppointmentClick(IEnumerable<T> appointments, MouseEventArgs mouse)` - invoked when the user clicks on an "overflowing" appointment

-See the demo [here](https://github.valincius.dev/BlazorScheduler/) for more information on usage
+See the demo [here](https://valincius.dev/BlazorScheduler/) for more information on usage